privacy-scaling-explorations/mixer/frontend/README.md

 [faucet](https://faucet.kovan.network/).
 Next, navigate to the UI in your web browser.

+Chose the network you want to use `kovan` as exaple and the token `ETH` and switch metamask to use kovan.

 Enter the recipient's ETH address and click "Mix 0.1 ETH".
 This will trigger a MetaMask popup.
 Click submit.
 Do not close your browser window until you see the Countdown page.